 With one blood test, your specific sensitivities will be identified, and you will know with a high degree of accuracy, which foods may be contributing to your particular condition and should be eliminated from your diet for a period.

-Identifying the specific sensitivities that trigger your immune system is one of our priorities in finding the underlying causes of your medical condition, and is one of the first tests we perform at Quantum Clinic.
+Delayed food sensitivities that trigger your immune system can be an important causative factor in your medical condition, and is one of the tests we may perform at Quantum Clinic, together with addressing the underlying issue of intestinal hyper-permeability (leaky gut).

 Conventional Medicine is beginning to understand the vital importance of healthy gut flora, or microbiome.